What is arthritis?

 The pain, which can vary in severity, is a common symptom in almost all types of arthritis.
 Other symptoms include swelling, stiffness and pain around the joints.
 Arthritis, such as lupus and rheumatoid arthritis, may affect other organs of the body, leading to various symptoms.

-If you want to learn more interesting facts like this, keep on reading.
-We have put together 10 arthritis treatment facts you did not know.
+If you want to learn more interesting arthritis facts like this, keep on reading.
+We have put together 10 arthritis facts and treatment you did not know.

 Arthritis in Numbers

 Over 50 million people are officially diagnosed with arthritis.
 From this figure, 300 thousand are under 18, including babies who are born with the disease.
 In 20 years from now, it is expected that the total number of diagnosed arthritis patients raises to almost 80 million people.
 That will have an impact on economic activities due to absenteeism and disability, adding more costs to social security.

 Arthritis comes in varied types.
 Depending on its characteristics, it can lead to over a hundred varieties.
 Osteoarthritis and rheumatoid arthritis are two kinds that may be familiar to you, but they are not the only ones.
 Children, for example, are affected by pediatric arthritis types, such as pediatric SLE and pediatric rheumatic diseases.
 Young people may suffer Juvenile arthritis, JD (Juvenile Dermatomyositis), juvenile scleroderma, and JIA (Juvenile Idiopathic Arthritis).
 Some of the rarest types of arthritis are chondromalacia patella, the Ehlers-Danlos, and the Reiter’s syndrome.